CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 # 1 - Setup

 In this first chapter, we'll set up our project and process.
 This won't involve writing any app-specific functionality.
-Instead, what we'll:
+Instead, what we'll do is:

 - Make a list of our stories to work on
 - Get our development machine dependencies installed